About dr. aldrich chan and his Team

 Dr. Chan was born in Canada, raised in Costa Rica, and has lived in Hong Kong, Seattle, Ottawa, and Los Angeles with his current residency in Miami, Fl.
 Dr. Chan was granted a green card on account of "exceptional abilities" being deemed of national interest.
 He speaks three languages and can practice in English and Spanish.
-Outside his formal training experience, he was mentored by two founders of the field Interpersonal Neurobiology: the prolific UCLA trained Psychologist Louis Cozolino and acclaimed Harvard/UCLA Psychiatrist Dan Siegel.
+Outside his formal training experience, he was mentored by two founders of the field Interpersonal Neurobiology: the prolific UCLA trained Psychologist Louis Cozolino and acclaimed, best selling author/Psychiatrist Dan Siegel.
 Dan Siegel, M.D. received his medical degree from Harvard University and is the co-director of the UCLA Mindful Awareness Research Center.
 Dr. Siegel is also the Executive Director of the Mindsight Institute, where Dr. Chan worked at for multiple years.
 Dr. Chan has been practicing meditation for over 10 years.

 Social Media References

 University of Miami (2017) Post-Doctoral Researcher receives funding to study PTSD and Unique Brain Functions, Brainstorms, Q4, p.
 3-4.